Nephew of Colombia ex-rebel to collaborate with US in drug case - sources

 A Colombian police source told Reuters that Marin would inform on the trafficking network and Hernandez's role in it in exchange for judicial benefits.

-The FARC has said the accusations against Hernandez were false and that his arrest puts the peace process in danger.
+The FARC has said the accusations against Hernandez are false and that his arrest puts the peace process in danger.

 Hernandez and Luciano Marin, known by his nom de guerre Ivan Marquez, are both slated by the FARC, now a political party, to take up seats in Congress in July.